 Those baby teeth should be cleaned right from the get-go because it is susceptible to decay.
 Is your toddler showing signs of interest in brushing their teeth?
-Are you trying to figure out the best way to introduce oral hygiene so it won’t seem like a boring chore?
+Are you looking for ways to make brushing fun for your child?

 You can start by making sure that you have one of those cute, but efficient toothbrushes in your corner.
 There are a lot of kinds to choose from!

 Finger toothbrushes – What child doesn’t love finger puppets?
 Toddlers enjoy anything that they can stick at the end of their finger.
 Trick them into working during their playing session by giving them a finger toothbrush that would seem like a cute toy that they get to play with.
 Start by brushing their teeth, then let them take over once they get the hang of it.

 Electric toothbrushes – Toddlers today have an affinity for gadgets.
 Use that to your advantage and give them an electric toothbrush.
 Simply turn it on and let it do the work.
 Choose one that comes with a timer to help your little one brush for the recommended two minutes per session.
 To make it even more enjoyable, play a song or sing for them for two minutes.